 Parents are encouraged to contact their child’s teachers any time there are concerns or questions.
 Teachers can be reached easily by email or phone.
 A meeting with teachers can be arranged by calling the front office.

 Each homeroom has a Room Parent, who works with the teacher and helps to plan special activities for their child’s homeroom.
-Parents are needed and encouraged to volunteer their time in a variety of activities throughout the year, including the Halloween Carnival, Multicultural month, Bingo night, the annual Talent Show, and other school spirit events.
+Parents are needed and encouraged to volunteer their time in a variety of activities throughout the year, including the Halloween Carnival, Multicultural month, Bingo night, and other school spirit events.

 Another important hazard for students is horseplay or improper use of equipment.
 Our students are specifically taught what to do in school and on the playground and they are carefully supervised, with the result that the amount of horseplay or improper equipment use is truly negligible.
 We implement the methods known as “Peaceful Playground” and you will be pleasantly surprised at how orderly our playground is and how much more fun it is for all of our students.
 We give extra special attention to the needs of our Trans-K and Kindergarteners, so they have their own recess time.